ComNets-Bremen/KeetchiLib/README.md

 are considered as being significant or not (a value between 0.0 and 1.0, inclusive)

-5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received and the cache has been sent from top to bottom
+5. `coolOffDur` - The duration to wait when repeated insignificant neighbourhood changes are received and the cache has been sent from top to bottom (using a high value such as 2 x sim-time, can stop sending cached data until a significant change occurs)

 6. `learningConst` - The constant used to weight the Goodness values when updated in cache (value between 0.0 and 1.0)